 Douglas is the co-author of the Stardust book series, co-author of Elle the Humanist, and a science education advocate.
 While studying biology in college, he discovered his other passions, business and writing.
 This gives Douglas the unique ability to bring science to life.

-Douglas co-authored the Stardust Book series with his 16-year-old daughter, Bailey Harris.
+Douglas co-authored the Stardust Book series with his daughter, Bailey.
 My Name is Stardust is the first in their series of children's illustrated science storybooks.
 Book two in the series, Stardust Explores the Solar System, was released in 2018.
 Book three, Stardust Explores Earth's Wonders, was released in 2019.

-Douglas co-authored Elle the Humanist with his 12-year-old daughter, Elle Harris.
+Douglas co-authored Elle the Humanist with his daughter, Elle.
 Elle the Humanist is a beautifully illustrated book presenting humanist ideas and ethics in a way that's warm, welcoming, and accessible for young readers.
 It features a foreword by renowned philosopher and author Daniel Dennett.